-Páll Grétar Steingrímsson is the chairman of the Board Audit Committe of Porbjörn hf and an alternate member of the Audit Committee for the City of Reykjavik.
-Páll holds a cand oecon. in Business Administration from the University of Iceland and is a Chartered Accountant.
+Páll Grétar Steingrímsson is an independent consultant, director at Skrifstofuþjónusta Austurlands ehf. and serves as an external member of the Issuer's Audit Committee.
+Páll holds a cand. oecon. in Business Administration from the University of Iceland and is a Chartered Accountant.